Nutrients: the body’s building blocks…

 • Plant-based milk alternatives are often fortified with calcium and B12.

-While most needs can be met through diet, certain groups may benefit from supplements:
+While most needs can be met through diet, some may benefit from supplements:

 • Elderly: Often require vitamin D and calcium to maintain bone health.